NRA calls for armed school guards as U.S. mourns massacre

 "Does anybody really believe that the next Adam Lanza isn't planning his attack on a school he's already identified at this very moment?"
 LaPierre asked at the NRA briefing in Washington.

-LaPierre said the news media and violent video games shared blame for the Sandy Hook massacre, the second-deadliest school shooting in U.S. history.
+LaPierre said the news media and violent video games shared blame for the second-deadliest school shooting in U.S. history.
 His remarks were twice interrupted by protesters who unfurled signs and shouted "stop the killing."

 The slaughter of so many young children has rekindled fierce debate about U.S. gun laws.
 This week, some lawmakers called for swift passage of an assault-weapons ban and President Barack Obama commissioned a task force to find a way to quell violence, a challenge in a nation with a strong culture of gun ownership.